codefuture-999/Telecom-Chustomer-Churn-Analysis-And-Prediction/README.md

 This project investigates customer churn for a telecom company by combining descriptive and predictive analytics using Power BI, SQL, and Python.
 It comprises four major components:

 1. ETL Process
- A structured ETL (Extract, Transform, Load) pipeline was implemented using SQL Server tools:
+-A structured ETL (Extract, Transform, Load) pipeline was implemented using SQL Server tools:

-Source data ingested from CSV files.
+-Source data ingested from CSV files.

-Transformation and cleaning using SQL queries.
+-Transformation and cleaning using SQL queries.

-Loaded into a production-ready database with views created for Power BI.
+-Loaded into a production-ready database with views created for Power BI.

 2. Churn Analysis Dashboard
 This Dashboard investigates churn among telecom customers and answers key questions such as: